Ryunsky/HackerRank/README.txt

-This is the first file in this repo, README.txt will be updated later
+This is the first file in the repo, README.txt will be updated later